bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 Cloudflare OS.
 Agent workspace built on Cloudflare Workers for creating documents, building apps, and running agents with your company’s context and systems: https://github.com/cloudflare/cloudflare-os

+JetKVM is a high-performance, open-source KVM over IP (Keyboard, Video, Mouse) solution designed for efficient remote management of computers, servers, and workstations.
+Whether you're dealing with boot failures, installing a new operating system, adjusting BIOS settings, or simply taking control of a machine from afar, JetKVM provides the tools to get it done effectively: https://github.com/jetkvm/kvm

 Minarca.
 Self-hosted opensource data backup for Linux, Windows and Mac: https://github.com/ikus060/minarca